mattdailis/travelblog/_posts/2018-01-24-Encantado-Madrid.md

 was no professor.
 We sat in silence for about ten minutes, communicating the minumum amount necessary to allow people to reach their seats.
 After a while, we began to get concerned: Were Spanish professors always this late?
-Someone went to ask on the ground floor, and somewhere between their bad spanish, and the source's bad english, gathered that all first period classes were cancelled.
+Someone went to ask on the ground floor, and somewhere between their bad Spanish, and the source's bad English, gathered that all first period classes were cancelled.
 We decided, for lack of anything better to do, to introduce ourselves.
 I wrote everything down on the first page of my notebook so I wouldn't forget.
 When my classmates noticed that I was writing about them, they came over to correct my mistakes.